gjbex/training-material/training_contents.md

 Prerequisites:

   * experience in C, C++ or Fortran programming

+### Threading Building Blocks (4 hours)

+Threading Building Blocks (TBB) is a C++ template library for developing shared memory applications.
+It integrates well with the C++ Standard Template Library (STL) and can be used with any modern C++ compiler.
+TBB is especially suited for nested parallelism, and pipelining when part of the application can use accelerator hardware.

+Subjects:

+  * programming and execution model
+  * recap of required C++ features
+  * algorithms: `parallel_for`, `parallel_reduce`, `parallel_do`
+  * task based programming
+  * dataflow programming, task graphs
+  * pitfalls and best practices

+Prerequisites:

+  * experience in C++ programming

 ## Defensive programming and debugging (4 hours + 2 hours optional)